zizzfizzix/mcp-gsc/README.md

    # Then try installing the requirements again:
    python3 -m pip install -r requirements.txt

+   # Or to install uv:
+   python3 -m pip install uv
    ```

 When you see `(.venv)` at the beginning of your command prompt, it means the virtual environment is active and the dependencies will be installed there without affecting your system Python installation.